umount /mnt/windows

 Partition 2 has been deleted.

-Now that we have deleted the Windows partitions we need to create the new partition in the vacated disk space.
-The partition number must match the number of the partition removed (in this case 1) and is going to be a primary partition.
-It will also be necessary to enter the Start and End sectors of the partition exactly as reported for the old partition (fdisk will typically offer the correct values by default, though it is wise to double check).
-If you are prompted to remove the NTFS signature, enter Y:
+Now that we have deleted the Windows partitions, we must create the new Ubuntu partition in the vacated disk space.
+The partition number must match the number of the first partition removed (in this case, 2).
+It will also be necessary to enter the Start and End sectors of the partition precisely as reported for the old partition (fdisk will typically offer the correct values by default, though it is wise to double-check):

-Having made these changes the next step is to check that the settings are correct (taking this opportunity to double check that the Linux boot partition is bootable):
+Having made these changes, the next step is to check that the settings are correct:

 Command (m for help): p